 Some common points for collecting information into a knowledge base include:

-It may be a local file server with MS Word or PDF documents, a Dropbox shared folder, a Google Drive, but shared document storage is a common solution for making information accessible to many people.
-This method can sometimes create challenges with duplication, file format and accessibility to other systems.
+It may be a local file server with MS Word or PDF documents, a Dropbox shared folder, or Google Drive, but shared document storage is a common solution for making information accessible to many people.
+This method can sometimes create challenges with duplication, file format, and accessibility to other systems.

 Making information easily editable and findable by many people is the key benefit of a wiki tool.
 Intranet tools (whether or not they are technical wikis) are often used for capturing internal knowledge and making it accessible to staff.

-Knowledge base software are specialized tools for creating, maintaining and delivering information.
-Help Scout’s Docs is an example of knowledge base software, built to deliver better self-service and to integrate tightly with our customer service help desk.
+Knowledge base software is a specialized tool for creating, maintaining, and delivering information.
+Help Scout’s Docs is an example of knowledge base software, built to deliver better self-service and to integrate tightly with our customer service software.

 A knowledge base is a long-term project, the Sagrada Família of the software world.
 Building out that set of content is no small task, so is it worth spending the effort?
 Yes!
 An effective knowledge base can vastly improve your customer service.